 Crimson RAT execution process is pretty straightforward but it can vary from sample to sample.
 Often, the malware executable file is located directly inside a malicious document and once the user opens it, the file drops the trojan.
 In other cases, a maldoc can contain a macro that leverages Powershell to download and start a Crimson executable file.
 After the trojan starts, it will try to establish a connection with a C2 server and transmit information about the victim's system and the list of running processes on that system.

 Crimson RAT malware distribution

 Crimson RAT spreads using highly targeted email spam campaigns using the same scenario as Quasar RAT.
 Spear Phishing techniques that leverage the fear of the Covid-19 pandemic are used to trick victims into downloading a Microsoft Office Excel file, which allegedly contains information related to the outbreak.
 Once the file is opened, it launches malicious macros or exploits vulnerabilities, such as CVE-2017–0199 for example.

 How to detect Crimson RAT

 Analysts can detect the Crimson RAT based on file operations.
 To do so, click on the process in the "Process list" section, and in the appeared "Process details" window click the "More info" button.
 In the "Event" section switch from "Friendly" to "Raw".
 After that, enter "Edlacar", "Dhrolas", "Ardscar" or "Dtromera" in the "Filename" field.
 If operations with a folder with such names are found, be sure — that’s the Crimson RAT in front of you.

-Crimson is a prime example of a threat actor using a pandemic or other natural disaster to gain leverage over its victims and trick them into installing malware.
+Crimson the same as Netwalker is a prime example of a threat actor using a pandemic or other natural disaster to gain leverage over its victims and trick them into installing malware.
 So far this particular malware has been used almost exclusively in military espionage, but it may very well become more widespread in the future.

 Since this is a lesser-known malware, not a lot of samples are available to analyze.
 Thankfully, ANY.RUN malware hunting service presents an opportunity to study this RAT in an interactive simulation, allowing for quick and simple dynamic analysis in a secure online environment.